ZimuHuo/pymri_recon/README.md

 MRI reconstruction package by Zimu

 Most of the code are with examples.
-However, the dicom data are not available.
+However, the dicom data are not available because it contains personal information.

 Example data:
 1. single slice phantom